Codecademy/docs/content/python/concepts/files/files.md

 ---
-Title: 'Files'
+Title: "Files"
-Description: 'Files are named locations on disk to store related information that can be used in Python.'
+Description: "Files are named locations on disk to store related information that can be used in Python."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Files'
+  - "Files"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Files** are named locations on the computer's disk that permanently store information for future use of its data.
 They are used to permanently store data in non-volatile memory (e.g. hard disk) as opposed to volatile sources like Random Access Memory [RAM](https://www.codecademy.com/resources/docs/general/ram), which loses its data when the computer is turned off.